Luke 2: The angels and shepherds (2:8–20)

-Luke then tells of shepherds working nearby, who are visited by an angel who tells them that in Bethlehem, the "...town of David, a saviour who is Christ the Lord" had been born.
+Luke then tells of shepherds working at night nearby (in the same region, or the same country), who are visited by an angel who tells them that in Bethlehem, the "...town of David, a saviour who is Christ the Lord" had been born.
+Bede notes that in the Old Testament, angelic visits typically occurred at night and not in the daytime.